Taking your ISO 9001 Quality System online

 This item is even more relevant for those also aiming to meet the ISO14001 environmental standard – which requires the policy to be publicly available.
 It’s hard to think of a cheaper and more effective option than to add it to your web site.
 This will also help to emphasise your environmental credentials.

-The ISO 9001 standard requires you to effectively communicate with customers about your products/services, and handle their enquiries, complaints, and other feedback.
+When taking your ISO 9001 Quality System online, standard requires you to effectively communicate with customers about your products/services, and handle their enquiries, complaints, and other feedback.

 Of course, your web site should include product / service information pages with perhaps some photographs and PDF brochures.
 Those with more technical products and services might also include Support or FAQ pages.